-If your pain has improved significantly, you will not need a routine follow up appointment.
-Instead, you will be given a patient initiated follow up which is valid for a year, unless otherwise stated.
-During this time, you can contact us should the same pain become difficult to manage again.
-Unfortunately, you cannot request a further appointment to discuss any pain that we have not already assessed.
+If your pain has improved greatly, you will not need a routine follow up appointment.
+Instead, you will be given a 6 month open appointment during which time you can contact your consultant's secretary if your pain becomes difficult to manage again.